The Countryside Code

 Leave gates as you find them

-Help a farmer by leaving gates as you find them.
+Help farmers by leaving gates as you find them.
 If in doubt, close a gate.

 These are valuable commodities and should be left alone.
 Interference with animals and equipment may endanger you.
 Pay attention to warning signs as these are for your protection.